Richard Flanagan: Personal life

 Flanagan is an ambassador for the Indigenous Literacy Foundation, to which he donated his $40,000 prize money on winning the Australian Prime Minister's Literary Prize in 2014.
 A painting of Richard Flanagan by artist Geoffrey Dyer won the 2003 Archibald Prize.
 A rapid on the Franklin River, Flanagan's Surprise, is named after him.
 He was made an Honorary Citizen of Oxford, Mississippi, the home town of William Faulkner, in 2014.
+The Tasmanian Museum and Art Gallery mounted an exhibition in 2024 of five monumental sculptural pieces by Tasmanian artist, master furniture-maker and wood craftsman, Kevin Perkins, each piece inspired by one of Flanagan's novels.

 Flanagan lives in Hobart, Tasmania with his Slovenian-born wife Majda (née Smolej) and has three daughters, Rosie, Jean and Eliza.

 His life was the subject of a BAFTA award-winning BBC documentary, Life After Death.